Your cartClose

 Gold-Tone Brass Accents Warm teeth and border separate the skull visually from the silver band.

-Hallmarked .925 Stamped inside the band — instant authenticity check on the spot.
+Hallmarked .925 Stamped inside the band — sterling purity marked in the metal itself.

 You Might Also Want

-Browse the full sterling silver skull rings collection — over 130 designs from minimalist bands to detailed statement pieces.
+Browse the full range of skull ring designs in solid sterling — well over a hundred, from minimalist bands to detailed statement pieces.

 Shipping & Return